 What to Avoid During a Home Purchase

 Don't look for a new career.
-Consistency in your work history is a positive thing to lending institutions.
-Getting a new job may not jeopardize your ability to qualify for a mortgage loan - especially if you are getting a better salary.
-However, if you switch careers before your loan is approved, your process could fail or be stalled.
+Consistency in your career history is a good thing to lenders.
+Getting a new job may not compromise your ability to qualify for a mortgage loan - especially if you are getting a bigger paycheck.
+But in some cases, switching jobs during the mortgage application process may raise concern and stymie your approval.

-Don't move finances around or change banks.
-Bank statements from the last few months for all of your accounts (savings, checking, money market, and other assets) will be studied as the lender considers your application.
-To detect fraud, lenders want to see a clear and consistent picture of how you earn your money and where any additional money comes from.
-No matter the purpose, switching banks or moving money from one account to another might raise a red flag with your lender and slow down your qualification process.
+Don't move money around or change banks.
+As the lending institution considers your loan application, you will likely be instructed to provide bank statements for the last few months for your saving and checking accounts, money market accounts and other liquid wealth.
+In order to avoid fraud, lenders look for a consistent portrayal of how you earn your money and where additional funds come from.
+No matter the reason, changing banks or transferring funds could raise a red flag with your lender and impede your qualification process.

-Harbor View Lending* a DBA of Megastar Financial can answer questions about these "Don'ts" and many others.
-Give us a call: (207) 571-8034.
+Harbor View Lending* a DBA of Megastar Financial can walk you through the pitfalls of getting a mortgage.
+Call us at (207) 571-8034.